Silver Fox (character)

-Silver Fox is a fictional character in Marvel Comics.
-She currently works for the terrorist organization HYDRA and is also known as a former love interest for Wolverine.
+Silver Fox is a supervillain appearing in American comic books published by Marvel Comics.
+She works for the terrorist organization Hydra and is also known as a former love interest for Wolverine.

-The character has appeared in several X-Men animated series and video games, and was portrayed by Lynn Collins in the 2009 film X-Men Origins: Wolverine.
+Lynn Collins portrays Silver Fox in the 2009 film X-Men Origins: Wolverine.

 Publication history

-Silver Fox first appears in Wolverine vol. 2 #10 and was created by Chris Claremont and John Buscema.
+Silver Fox first appeared in Wolverine (vol. 2) #10, and was created by Chris Claremont and John Buscema.